Build it Properly & They Shall Come

 Banner best practice

 A large, interesting banner can be a great way to attract people to your stall.
-These items are specifically designed to intrigue people and you will see them at all events and exhibitions.
+These items are specifically designed to intrigue people and you will see them at all events and exhibitions, so make sure you get them to the exhbition on time.
 But what do you need to make you own?
 Firstly, you need a decent colour scheme (see above), then it is a case of adding on your logo and, ideally, your mission statement or slogan.
 This doesn’t have to be too verbose, just a catchy sentence that sums up what you are about.
 This can range from Apple’s short, sweet and abstract “Think Different.” to clear and to the point Oxfam’s “To create lasting solutions to poverty, hunger, and social injustice.”

 Set up a workshop

 Think of a business problem that the people at your event are likely to have.
 It might be something as simple as an issue you have had in the past.
 Then, research the idea and develop a short workshop or seminar around it.
 A leaflet or a pen with your website on it will only go so far, but an interactive workshop will stick in the minds of others, especially if you help them in some way.